 The Promega Spring Art Showcase presents ‘pARTners’ and will feature the artwork of three couples.
 The show will emphasize how collaboration and the bond of their relationships has shaped them into the artists they have become today.
 Their artwork has not only grown and evolved over the course of their relationships, but each partnership has been enriched as a result of their love for the arts.

 Exhibiting Artists will include:

-Theresa Abel & Tim O’Neill; Anette Hansen & Andy Rubin; and Cynthia Quinn and John Ribble.
+Theresa Abel & Tim O’Neill; Anette Hansen & Andy Rubin; and Cynthia Quinn & John Ribble.

 - Theresa Abel and Tim O’Neill are Wisconsin artists who split their time between their gallery, Abel Contemporary and their Madison based studios.
 Abel works in oil paint, silver point drawing and gilding, incorporating compositions that blur the lines between modernism and medieval.
 Her work tells stories with figures and elaborate patterns which draw heavily from her background growing up in the Catholic church as well as her strong interest in art history, particularly medieval Italian paintings.

 Tim O’Neill creates one of a kind furniture pieces with an elevated level of craftsmanship blended with a refined modern design which he combines with solid woods and highly figured veneers.
 O’Neill’s interest in anthropology and archeology has led to his research in historical artwork of the Mayan culture, African textiles as well as Chinese sculpture and enamel work.
 This exploration has facilitated his creation of a body of work using traditional woodworking techniques such as carving and burning.

 - Anette Hansen and Andy Rubin have been key players in the Madison art scene for decades.
 Rubin,

 as a master printmaker, and Hansen as a photographer and ceramicist.
 For this show, Hansen will